 The first review team is involved in pre-selection and will review and rank all entries as they come in.
 Pre-selected submissions then move on to the Festival Jury.
 The Festival Jury is composed of industry peers in senior positions.
-These jurors review and rank all entries that pass the pre-selection process.
+These jurors review and rank all entries that pass pre-selection.

-The Computer Animation Festival Electronic Theater reserves the right to place submissions in a different category if deemed appropriate by the festival subcommittee or jury.
-Stay tuned for the reveal of your 2021 jurors.
+The Electronic Theater reserves the right to place submissions in a different category if deemed appropriate by the festival subcommittee or jury.
+Stay tuned for the reveal of your 2022 jurors.

-All Computer Animation Festival Electronic Theater submitters will be notified by email of the status of their submission(s) in early May 2021.
+All Electronic Theater submitters will be notified by email of the status of their submission(s) in early May 2022.

-The time between the Computer Animation Festival Electronic Theater Jury meeting and the SIGGRAPH 2021 conference is very short, and a lot of work gets processed behind the scenes.
-If your work is selected, you will be expected to reply promptly to any request for information or clarification from the Computer Animation Festival Electronic Theater subcommittee.
+The time between the Electronic Theater Jury meeting and the SIGGRAPH 2022 conference is very short, and a lot of work gets processed behind the scenes.
+If your work is selected, you will be expected to reply promptly to any request for information or clarification from the Electronic Theater subcommittee.
 It is unlikely that we will need to contact you regarding your work after your notification, but please plan to be available via email in case a need arises.